A possible EPP future

 Low — Standard unit testing with mockable dependencies.

-1f i18n namespace abuse replaced with typed SiteConfig; both flavours explicitly covered in Storybook and E2E tests
+2a i18n namespace abuse replaced with typed SiteConfig; both flavours explicitly covered in Storybook stories and E2E tests

 Medium — 17 components to update; nested $t() references require a full audit of i18n.ts before starting.
-Visual regression baseline is the safety net.
+Visual regression baseline from step 1a is the safety net.

 High — Complex transform logic; server may be a different language; external consumer coordination requires another team.